Guillaume Schaeffer; Founding the Japanese Odyssey

 What does the future hold for you? / What does the future hold for the Japanese Odyssey?

 I definitely got hooked in the long distance riding thing.
 I don’t have much planned for the moment, but I have been eyeing the Transatlantic Way… In the meantime, I would love to do some micro-touring or S24O, whatever it is called these days.
-And while I’m primary a road rider, I get more and more attracted by trails.
+And while I’m primarily a road rider, I get more and more attracted by trails.
 I need to expand my horizons, I guess.

 As for the Japanese Odyssey, I feel like it’s getting momentum.
 Our partners Pelago Bicycles, Champion System, Papersky, and Far Ride Magazine helped us a lot in that regard.
 We had 21 riders this year (including Emmanuel and I), and we hope to attract more next year.
 And, while it may be a bit early to freely talk about it, I know Emmanuel has big plans for the third edition.